LibraryCarpentry/lc-sql/_episodes/01-introduction.md

 questions:
 - "What is SQL?
 Why is it significant?"
 objectives:
-- "to be able to explain what SQL is"
+- "To be able to explain what SQL is"
 keypoints:
 - "SQL is a powerful language used to interrogate and manipulate relational databases"
 ---